Enter your search term above.

 Are you preparing your home so you can safely age in place?
 Here is a checklist to help ensure every area of your home is accessible and safe.
 At Next Day Access, we offer an assortment of mobility and accessibility products available.
 Check out how to improve the comfort and safety of your home.

-Entry to Home
+1. Entryway to Home

 You will need to invest in a wheelchair ramp or a vertical platform installed at the front door.
 We also offer thresholds which allow mobility devices to maneuver over a front entry step.
-This can help an aging adult enter the home with more ease.
-Lastly, make sure there is plenty of lighting in your entryway.

-Throughout the Home
+2. Throughout the Home

 • Doorways need to have a 36-inch width to allow wheelchairs and walker devices room to maneuver.